RAIN WATER AND POOL CHEMISTRY

 “Other changes while having already happened may not be noticeable for a few weeks” Blue Science Pools.

 What should you be doing with your pool after rain?
 We recommend routinely adding a small amount of algaecide to your pool to fight off any contaminates that the rain water may have brought with it, or is likeley to bring with it.
 Remove any debris from your skimmer basket and clean your filter as this will ensure the best health of your pool water.
 Vacuum your swimming pool if need be and again rinse your filter.
 Use a water test kit and test the pool water chemistry including chlorine levels, salt, pH, alkalinity, and hardness.
-If you don’t have a water testing kit you can visit our Gold Coast Water Treatment for a free water test.
+If you don’t have a water testing kit you can visit any local pool shop for a water test.
 From here top up your chemicals and away you go!

 If you experience a drizzle of rain I wouldn’t worry too much.
 However, without a doubt look at testing your pool water and managing the chemical levels during extended rain periods or heave downpours.